bic-org-uk/bic-lcf/Home.md

 **Is there anything you'd like to do using LCF?**

-If there are any business processes that you're looking to implement using LCF, but perhaps are unsure how to do so, please raise an issue.
+If there are any business processes that you're looking to implement using LCF, but perhaps are unsure how to do so, please [[raise an issue|issues]].
 This allows us to review your needs and assist you with getting going.